 But underpinning everything at the Arnold Palmer Invitational tournament at Bay Hill, Tiger was back putting like the best player on the planet.

 Not how, but how many, runs the truism.
 Yet both sides of that oft-coined phrase hold the answer to Tiger’s return to the top.
-Read the rest of this entry »
+FULL POST

 And so it goes on.
 The era of first-time major winners, the age in which golf's biggest prizes are shared around, the Olympic Club's tendency to favor the underdog and even, in perhaps God's little joke, the trend of deeply religious men winning U.S. Opens in San Francisco.